Kalpa08/GuideLog07/README.md

 # GuideLog07
-This is a maintained log for solving common errors while installing
+This is a maintained log for solving common errors while installing & running the softwares.